Your Home Health Centre

 More of your health care takes place in your home than anywhere else.
 Having the right tools, medicines, supplies, and information on hand will improve the quality of your self-care.

 Self-care tools are the basic equipment of your home health centre.
 Store all your self-care tools and supplies in a central location, such as a large drawer in the bedroom or family room.
-Use the lists of tools and supplies in this topic as checklists for keeping your home health centre stocked.
 It's a good idea to keep all your family's medical records in one place, such as in your home health centre.
-For information on organizing these records, see the topic Organizing Your Medical Records.

 If small children are around, keep your supplies out of reach or stored in containers or cabinets with childproof safety latches.